 While not an Adventure example, Tomo Takino of Azumanga Daioh qualifies as this.
 For example, the time that she threw the keys to Chiyo's Summer Home into the forest just as Chiyo was about to unlock the door.
 And thought that it would be funny if she did it a second time.

 Deadpool is the face of Chaotic Stupid in modern comics Depending on the Writer.
 He beat the Taskmaster (whose power is an almost supernatural ability to "read", copy, and perfectly perform and understand the muscle movements and fighting styles of his opponent) in hand-to-hand combat by taking a break in their fight to dance and otherwise make himself unpredictable.
 He even begins his gambit by pushing a female X-men member through a skylight into a indoor pool entirely filled with pancakes.
 Which were only there in the first place because he just suddenly decided to make a few thousand pancakes when he woke up that day.
-Then again this from the guy who knows he's in a comic book.
+Then again, this is from the guy who knows he's in a comic book.
 Maybe he's onto something.

 In the first Highlander film, The Kurgan's joyride-rampage through New York, wherein he drives down the wrong side of the road, singing "New York New York" while playing chicken and running over pedestrians, served no purpose other than a hilarious classic moment in comedy history.
-(But of course his antics won't result in his death, so he has somewhat more of an excuse than most.)

 Mark Whitacre in The Informant, who becomes a whistleblower/FBI informant under the guise of doing the right thing when he's actually scheming to take over his company.
-And he's fails in spectacular fashion at both due to his increasingly stupid mistakes.
+And he fails in spectacular fashion at both due to his increasingly stupid mistakes.

 The Helmacrons from the Animorphs series.
 They are extremely tiny, almost microscopic aliens, whose ships are about the size of a hot wheels car, but what they lack in size, they make up for in sheer crazy.
 They execute all of their leaders, under the premise that if they were alive, they would make mistakes.
 They still follow their leader's orders though, despite the fact that they are dead.
 They are also notoriously stupid, and extremely gullible, at one point, allowing Marco to repeatedly mock and insult them to their faces, because he told them in Earth culture, it's considered a form of submission.

 Sam's mother on iCarly: The woman drove her car after getting eye surgery, causing her to crash through a wall at the school.
-Sam and Melanie were born on a bus because she took one while having labor pains instead of calling a cab.
+Also, Sam and Melanie were born on a bus because she took one while having labor pains instead of calling a cab.